Adam May (footballer)

-Adam John May (born 6 December 1997) is an English professional footballer who plays as a central midfielder for club Forest Green Rovers.
+Adam John May (born 6 December 1997) is an English professional footballer who plays as a central midfielder for club Chelmsford City.

 Club career

 Portsmouth

 Born in Southampton, May progressed through Portsmouth's youth categories.
 He signed a two-year scholarship contract on 4 July 2014.

 May made his League Two debut on 18 April 2015, coming on as a late substitute for fellow youth graduate Ben Close in a 0–1 home defeat against Bury.
 On 1 August he signed a one-year professional deal with Pompey, being promoted to the main squad.

 Gosport Borough (loan)

 On 30 October 2015, May was loaned to Gosport Borough for a month, making four appearances and scoring no goals.

 Sutton United (loan)

 In October 2016, May joined National League side Sutton United on loan, initially for one month and later extended to the end of the season.
 He made his debut for Sutton on 25 October in a 2–2 draw at home against Maidstone United.

 On 14 January 2017, May scored his first senior goal in an FA Trophy second round away tie against Worthing, a game which ended 2–2; he also scored in the replay on 25 January, netting a vital extra time winner for Sutton, capping a man of the match performance.
 He was part of the team which knocked out Championship side Leeds United 1–0 in the fourth round of the FA Cup, putting Sutton into the fifth round of the competition for the first time in the club's 118-year history, and appeared in the fifth round tie, a 0–2 defeat to Arsenal on 20 February.

 On 22 April, May scored his first league goal with a 20-yard strike in a 5–2 victory over Chester.
 At the end of the season May won the Young Player of the Year award.